 Alliance for Truth and Justice

 We aim to facilitate a new era of race relations from the ground up - through research, educational forums, exhibitions, historical markers and commemorative soil collections.
+We partner with the Equal Justice Initiative’s Community Remembrance Project.
 We believe when we own and share the truth of our history of racial injustice, our community will recognize, remember and repair the harm for generations to come.

 Alliance for Truth and Justice